lenkaback/CancerGenomics/README.md

 ```

 ### Calculation of read-depth
-Read depth can be calculated by using 'samtools'
+Read depth can be calculated by using 'samtools', -a report null depth positions and -r restrict the calculation to a region of interest:

 ```
  samtools depth -a -r X:20000000-40000000 wt.sorted.trimmed.bam -o wt.depth.data